Over the past few posts, I’ve been getting detailed on the role your hormones play with your fitness results.

 After a good workout, your muscles are in a catabolic state, meaning they are broken down, and your body loses some muscle glycogen.

-This helps break you out of the catabolic state, and puts you into an anabolic state to help re-build a stronger muscle and replenish your previously depleted muscle glycogen levels.
+This can help break you out of the catabolic state, and puts you into an anabolic state to help re-build a stronger muscle, and replenish your previously depleted muscle glycogen levels.

 Insulin plays a negative role when produced in excess.